unxed/pureffi/README.md

 ## Acknowledgments

 `pureffi` is merely a bridge between two monumental projects.
-We would like to express our deepest gratitude to:
+I would like to express our deepest gratitude to:

 - **The Ebitengine team (Hajime Hoshi and contributors)**: For creating `purego`, proving that CGO-less FFI is possible, and establishing the groundwork for the modern pure-Go graphics ecosystem.
 - **The go-webgpu team (kolkov and contributors)**: For engineering `goffi` with its highly optimized, audited ABI calling conventions, extensive structure alignment handling, and robust platform support.